norcams/docs-enduser/docs/usecase-toturials.rst

    Key options explained:

    - ``--spec-type draft-mtp --spec-draft-n-max 2``: enables multi-token prediction, a speculative decoding technique that speeds up inference significantly
-   - ``--mmproj``: enables image recognition capability (the multimodal projector); Hermes desktop should auto-detect and use it
+   - ``--mmproj``: enables image recognition capability (the multimodal projector); agentic frameworks with built-in image tools such as Hermes desktop should auto-detect and use it
    - ``--chat-template-kwargs '{"preserve_thinking":true}'``: adds extra reasoning tokens that improve the model's reasoning quality
    - ``--no-mmap``: avoids memory mapping for better GPU performance
    - ``--image-min-tokens 1024``: minimum tokens allocated for image processing